 Recreation and the Outdoors

-A few blocks away from Trinity College are the University Parks, with beautiful trails for running and jogging, fields for pick-up soccer and ample space to study, sunbathe, play or picnic.
+A few blocks away from Keble College are the University Parks, with beautiful trails for running and jogging, fields for pick-up soccer and ample space to study, sunbathe, play or picnic.
 For those who need an indoor work-out, Oxford has several gyms that offer short-term memberships.
 The city also boasts an exquisite botanical garden, two rivers (the Thames and the Charwell), where students can swim and punt (i.e., boat), the latter being an old, well-established and thoroughly romantic Oxford tradition.
 Students will also enjoy the Oxford canal with its long tow path.
-Those who crave the sight of animals can walk 10 minutes from Trinity to visit the famous, centuries-old Port Meadow, common grazing land by the Thames, where herds of cows, sheep and horses mingle with the wild geese and swans.
+Those who crave the sight of animals can walk 10 minutes from Keble to visit the famous, centuries-old Port Meadow, common grazing land by the Thames, where herds of cows, sheep and horses mingle with the wild geese and swans.